-Mood of the Nation poll predicts BJP-led NDA to fall short of majority in Lok Sabha Elections 2019
+Mood of the Nation poll predicts BJP-led NDA to fall short of majority in LS polls

 New Delhi, Jan 24: The India Today-Karvy Insights' Mood of the Nation poll has predicted that the Bharatiya Janata Party (BJP)-led NDA alliance is expected to suffer loses in the Lok Sabha Elections 2019.